ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 If the volume is not attached as expected and does not appear in the list of volumes, it was probably deleted.
 Because deleting a volume completely removes its data, it cannot be restored.

 If you use the CLI, verify that you entered the correct command syntax for viewing volumes.
-See [View all block storage volumes from the CLI](/docs/vpc?topic=vpc-viewing-block-storage-cli).
+See [View all Block Storage volumes from the CLI](/docs/vpc?topic=vpc-viewing-block-storage-cli).
 Verify that you specified the correct resource group or zone.

 ## Cannot update a volume name by using the API or CLI
 {: #troubleshoot-topic-2}